Bristol, Texas: Geography

 Bristol is located along Farm to Market Road 660 in northeastern Ellis County, approximately six miles northeast of Palmer and eighteen miles northeast of Waxahachie.
 It is part of the Dallas–Fort Worth metroplex.

 According to the United States Census Bureau, the CDP has a total area of 5.88 sqmi, of which 5.78 sqmi is land and 0.10 sqmi is water.
-From highway 660 it connects Bristol to Palmer, and Union Hill Rd connects Bristol to Ennis.
+FM 660 connects Bristol to the towns of Ennis, Palmer, and Ferris, and Union Hill Rd connects Bristol to Crip.

 History

-Settlement of the area dates back to the 1840s by Joshua Brock.
+The area was first settled in the 1840s by Joshua Brock of Missouri.
 The community was first called Brockville and a post office operated under that name from 1854 to 1869.
-The name Brockville was due to Joshua Brock who was the town's first postmaster general.
+The name Brockville was a result of Joshua Brock who was the town's first postmaster general.
 Later, the community was unofficially known as Heelstring.
 The town itself was located on the banks of the Trinity River.
 This area is commonly referred to as the, "River Bottoms", by local residents.
 The town was destroyed by a fire in the late 1800's and relocated to the current location.

 Years later, Captain Steven Mills came to the area and opened a store.
 Having done business in Bristol, England, he named the store Bristol and the community eventually adopted the name.
 By 1890, Bristol had grown into a farming community of approximately 200 residents.
 The population peaked at around 300 in the early 1930s and declined thereafter.
 The community continues to serve as a supply and service center for area farmers and local beef ranches.

 In 2010, Bristol was defined as a census-designated place (CDP) by the U.S. Census Bureau.
 The boundaries include the original community of Bristol and surrounding areas.

-Today the community holds several events including the monthly Bristol Opry, 4th of July Celebration, Easter Bunny Breakfast, and Thanksgiving Dinner.
+Today the community holds several events including the monthly Bristol Opry, 4 July Celebration, Easter Bunny Breakfast, and Thanksgiving Dinner.

 Demographics

+Bristol first appeared as a census designated place in the 2010 U.S. census.

+2010 census

-At the 2010 United States Census there were 668 people, 239 households, and 188 families residing in the CDP.
+At the 2010 United States census there were 668 people, 239 households, and 188 families residing in the CDP.
 The racial makeup of the city was 91.2% White (81.4% Non-Hispanic White), 0.4% Native American, 2.8% African American, 0.1% Asian, 4.8% from other races, and 0.6% from two or more races.
 Hispanic or Latino of any race were 14.8% of the population.